secretstartups/handbook/finance/sox-internal-controls/quote-to-cash/index.html.md

 [Link to Flowchart](https://docs.google.com/presentation/d/1JrFJx0YcIkuRFthOqRMn212x9QSiuIodQv0Ldjh_-nQ/edit#slide=id.g7a763c7d61_0_0)

-Gitlab refers customers to Google cloud platform.
-If the customer signs up, Google pays a referral fee to Gitlab.
+GitLab refers customers to Google cloud platform.
+If the customer signs up, Google pays a referral fee to GitLab.
 The revenue and receivable is accounted as a Journal in NetSuite.
 The following will be the [accounting entry](https://docs.google.com/document/d/1DboG_3yBuNK9eao2PsUFTJi3w3WKdEWZI1u27jVMHrM/edit):

 Dr. 1101 Accounts receivable<br>
 Cr.
 4008 Revenue – GCP referral